samydafir/Multimedia-Datenformate/ReadMe.md

 ### Progress and Problems
 * ffmpeg part works correctly
-* the matlab program somehow requests more arguments and does hence not work.
-Works perfectly in windows using the same arguments.
-Weird!
 * matlab problem persists.
 Somehow the path is not recognized by matlab using linux.
 Still weird!
   Solved by only doing the ffmpeg part in linux.
 Do matching in windows:
   Create same structure in windows and use matching.cmd.